AndrewHyland757/Vinyl-Hog-/README.md

 - A way to create an account.
 - A way to easily access social media accounts from the website.

-## User Stories
+## Development - Agile Methodology

 Agile  was used to keep development in line with the core requirements of the project.
-In Github a kanban board was created where the user stories were located.
+In Figma a kanban board was created where the user stories were located.
 This made it easy to keep track of getting the essential aspects of the project covered as well as being able to see progress happening as the project progressed.

 ### General User Needs
 1. As a user I can intuitively navigate through the website so that I can easily access key information and view desired content.
 2. As a user I can find essential information about the company, such as: contact info, delivery info, social medial links and contact details ( all found in the footer section ).
+2. As a user I can view the products clearly.
 3. As a user I can search for certain products.
 4. As a user I can sort and filter products.
 5. As a user I can view further details on each product such as a product description.